Confidential legal support for domestic violence survivors seeking lawful immigration status and independence through a VAWA self-petition.

 This means if your husband, wife, father, mother, stepfather, or stepmother, who is a U.S. citizen or lawful permanent resident, has abused you or your child physically, sexually, or psychologically, you are entitled to file for permanent residence benefits under VAWA.

-Despite political opposition, the program was reauthorized to 2027.
-At that point, it will again go through Congressional review.
+Despite political opposition, the program has been extended several times.
+It was most recently reauthorized to 2027.
+At that point, it will once again go through Congressional review.

 Although this article is focused on abused spouses and children, a parent mistreated by an United States citizen adult son or daughter may also qualify for a VAWA green card.